hongshuochen/EE599-HW1/README.md

 ```

 For example, 4! = 4 × 3 × 2 × 1 = 24.\
 The value of 0! is 1.
+For negative input, please return -1.

 Answer: